 A visual plan of features and initiatives over time

 A roadmap is a time-oriented statement of where a product is going and why, organised so that a stakeholderStakeholderTeam & OrganisationA person with influence over the productView reference → can read direction without mistaking it for a delivery contract.
-The whole craft of roadmapping lives in that last clause.
-A roadmap has to commit enough to align people, while leaving enough open that the team can still respond to what it learns.
+It commits enough to align people while leaving enough open that the team can still respond to what it learns.

 Roadmaps arrived in software from manufacturing and chip design, where a literal timeline of featureFeatureProduct SpecificationA product capability or featureView reference → dates made sense because the work was predictable.
 Carried into software, that format hardened into the Gantt-style roadmap: a grid of features against quarters, read by everyone downstream as a promise.
 The features shipped on time and the business metricsMetricStrategyA unified metric that measures progress, health, or behaviour across the productView reference → moved the wrong way, which is the failure mode Mind the Product documents in its case against feature roadmaps.